eatrabyo/dads-6003-firewall-ml/README.md

 |:--:|
 | *Fig. 10: Histogram of Packets Received* |

-The figures indicate that none of the seven features exhibit a normal distribution.
+Based on the figures presented, it is evident that none of the seven features follow a normal distribution.
+As a result, we will employ the robust scaler to transform the data.
+This scaling method is suitable because it is not affected by outliers, allowing us to mitigate their influence on the data.

 ### 2.3 Categorical Features